xenoscopic/xeno/README.md

 1: For in-session launches, you must use `xeno ssh`, a VERY thin wrapper around SSH which monitors console output for initialization messages ([FAQ](https://github.com/havoc-io/xeno/wiki/FAQs#isnt-it-insecure-to-use-the-xeno-ssh-wrapper)).
+Note that this also does not currently work inside tmux or screen.
 </sup>